achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 ---

 ## 📌 Project Overview
-A professional-grade IoT ecosystem built to solve security vulnerabilities in the motorcycle rental industry.
-This project integrates a high-precision hardware module with a web-based dashboard, enabling fleet owners to track, monitor, and remotely control vehicles in real-time.

-**Note: This project was developed in collaboration with a local rental partner in Palembang and has been validated through scientific publication.**

-## 📌 Project Context
-This project was developed as a Final Thesis (Independent Project) for my Computer Engineering degree at State Polytechnic of Sriwijaya.
+An end-to-end IoT system designed to solve real-world security and operational challenges in motorcycle rentals, combining real-time monitoring with automated control mechanisms.

 ---